 - Are they more likely to buy new or thrift?

 - Are they extroverted or introverted?

 Use the other elements of your profile to inform these psychographic assumptions.
 For example, someone in their early 20s with a minimum wage job probably isn’t going to spend big money on luxury items or travel alone, but they would be more likely to try new things and take risks.

 Once you have a clear outline of your user personas, create a one-page summary of their identity.
 In a one-page summary, clearly define your user persona and create a compelling narrative that helps create a genuine, empathetic bond with your fictional character.
 Be sure not to exaggerate or overstate any elements of the persona, while still providing a detailed report.
 A realistic model is the most helpful model and will garner the best results.

 As is true for most things, one is never enough.
 Bob Ruffolo, CEO of IMPACT, an inbound marketing company, recommends that businesses “have at least a couple of buyer personas, but you don’t want to have too many, either.”
 The recommended number of personas according to Boz Zou, co-founder and CEO of UM Systems is between 3 and 8.
 “There isn’t really a magic number a brand or project should follow,” said Zou. “but it is generally recognized that 3-8 personas are sufficient in most cases.”

-When UX design teams achieve well-researched, well-thought-out personas, they’re able to leverage an extremely powerful tool.
+When user experience design teams achieve well-researched, well-thought-out personas, they’re able to leverage an extremely powerful tool.
 As a result, the design process as a whole becomes less complex and less prone to errors that lead to convoluted re-do’s or misaligned team goals.
 Personas are key to guiding the ideation process in a way that remains mindful and empathetic—as they maintain that the real end-user always remains top of mind.